National Park Trust Honored Senator Patty Murray With 21st Bruce F. Vento Public Service Award

 FOR IMMEDIATE RELEASE: April 6, 2021

-Senator Murray will be recognized for her extraordinary work to protect our parks, public lands, and natural resources.
+Senator Murray was recognized for her extraordinary work to protect our parks, public lands, and natural resources.
 Over her career, she has sponsored 20 bills to protect the environment, including several resulting in the creation of more than 1 million acres of federal wilderness.
 Through her efforts, 95% of Olympic National Park was designated as the Daniel J. Evans Wilderness.
 She was chief architect of the 106,577-acre Wild Sky Wilderness in eastern Snohomish County, created to protect forests and salmon spawning streams, and in 2014, Senator Murray worked to get 23,000 acres of land in King County added to the Alpine Lakes Wilderness Area.
 Her unwavering dedication to permanent and full funding of the Land and Water Conservation Fund ensures the protection of America’s special places and will provide enjoyable visits for generations of families to our nation’s public lands.

 In 1992, Senator Murray became the first woman from Washington state elected to the U.S. Senate.
 Senator Murray currently serves as the Chair of the Senate Committee on Health, Education, Labor & Pension and as a senior member of the Senate Appropriations, Veterans’ Affairs, and Budget committees.
 Senator Murray’s experiences as a preschool teacher, school board member, and state lawmaker have shaped her legislative interests in Congress and her advocacy for Washington state families.